xurei/shadertastic-doc/docs/effect-development/effect-structure.md

 #### parameters
 An array containing the details of each parameter defined for the effect.

 Each object within the array defines a parameter.
-See [parameter overview](param/overview.md) and the matching parameter page for details of each parameter type.
+See "Parameters Reference" in the side navigation of this documentation for each parameter type.

 ## main.hlsl
 This is the pixel shader code.